markdaniel1982/taskmonkey/README.md

 ### User Story Template

 - Using Github issues first I created the template for a user story that was later used to create user stories.
-I created three labels: must have, could have, should have.

 ### Kanban Board